Heisman Trophy Betting Odds 2023

 How is the Heisman Trophy winner decided?

-A total of 870 media members (sports journalists mostly covering college football) from six regions along with 59 former Heisman winners vote on the award.
+A total of 870 media members from six regions along with 59 former Heisman winners vote on the award.
 Voters can select three players on their ballot.
 A first place vote allots 3 points to the player selected, second place gets 2 points and third place gets 1 point.

 The Heisman and the AP Player of the Year honor the most outstanding player.
 The award is given for outstanding performance which best exhibits the pursuit of excellence with integrity.
 Winners epitomize great ability combined with diligence, perseverance, and hard work.
 Since 2002, the award has been presented by the Heisman Trophy trust, and was first presented in 1935 by the Downtown Athletic Club in New York City.

-Over the last 20 years, just two Heisman winners have played on teams that won fewer than 10 games – Florida’s Tim Tebow in 2007 and Louisville’s Lamar Jackson in 2016.
-But those two teams each won 9 games.
-So narrow your list to the projected top teams and review the schedules and players likelihood to put up strong stats with outstanding performances.
+Over the last 20 years, four Heisman winners played on teams that won fewer than 10 games – Florida’s Tim Tebow in 2007, Louisville’s Lamar Jackson in 2016, LSU’s Jayden Daniels in 2023, and Colorado’s Travis Hunter in 2024.
+But those four teams each won 9 games.
+Narrow your list to the projected top teams and review the schedules and players likelihood to put up strong stats with outstanding performances.

 Heisman Trophy winner by year